marunowskia/TransactionalCausalInference/README.md

 Using this project to analyze a database trace:

-This application deploys as a WAR file.
+(
+For brevity... while still using Java, that is... this project is implemented as a Java EE 7 deployable web-archive.
+This is primarily for the convenience of using hibernate for ORM.

+If  you wish to run this project as a raw Java application, you will have to modify the following files:
+1) DatabaseUtility.java
+2) StartupSequence.java
+)

 The project itself can be imported as an Eclipse project.

 The application itself should deploy on any Java EE 7 application-server, however, I have only tested it using Wildfly 8.0